PCI-DSS Compliance Checklist [Definition + 13 Steps]

 - Create reports on both the remediation carried out and compliance

-As a starting point, this is a broad overview of how to implement PCI DSS but when carrying this out e-commerce owners, particularly those new to the standards, often have the same questions.
+As a starting point, this is a broad PCI compliance checklist of how to implement PCI DSS but when carrying this out e-commerce owners, particularly those new to the standards, often have the same questions.

 This stage involves determining and defining your cardholder data environment (CDE).